voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 ###### How to read it
 * "p" = Position (word # in the transcript)
 * "c" = Confidence (A value between 0-1 that relates to the confidence percent ex: 0.88 = 88%.
-When the metadata flag is present confidence contains an arbireary value.)
+When the metadata flag is present confidence contains an arbitrary value.)
 * "s" = Start time (milliseconds)
 * "e" = End time (milliseconds)
 * "w" = The word itself (When the metadata flag is present "w" refers to the speaker)